 where y is the true label (either -1 or 1) and f(x) is the predicted output of the model.
 The predicted output is the inner product between the input features and the model weights, plus a bias term.

-The hinge loss is used in SVMs because it is a convex function that penalizes predictions that are not confident and correct.
-The hinge loss is equal to zero when the predicted label is correct, and it increases as the confidence in the incorrect label increases.
-This encourages the model to be confident in its predictions but also to be cautious and not make predictions that are too far from the true label.
+Hinge loss is used in SVMs because it is convex.
+It penalizes predictions that are not confident and correct.
+The loss is zero when the prediction is correct.
+It increases as confidence in a wrong prediction grows.
+This pushes the model to be confident but careful.
+It discourages predictions far from the true label.

 A. Increasing the max depth of a decision tree will increase the complexity of the model and make it more prone to overfitting.
 If you increase the max depth of a decision tree, the tree will be able to make more complex and nuanced decisions, which can improve the model’s ability to fit the training data well.
 However, if the tree is too deep, it may become overly sensitive to the specific patterns in the training data and not generalize well to unseen data.